kimnerd/quadrotor/README.md

 the total desired acceleration `a_ref - g` at each step.
 The associated angular rates are derived from the difference between successive orientation references.
-The `simulate` helper returns the position and force histories, attitude errors, the actual rotation matrices, and the corresponding `R_ref` matrices.
+The `simulate` helper returns the position and force histories, attitude errors, the actual rotation matrices, the translational references `x_refs`, and the corresponding `R_ref` matrices.
 Custom angular-rate profiles may still be supplied to override this default behaviour.

 ### Custom orientation example